oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 The Referenced Token MUST be encoded as a "COSE Web Token (CWT)" object according to {{RFC8392}}.

-The following content applies to the JWT Claims Set:
+The following content applies to the CWT Claims Set:

 * `1` (issuer): REQUIRED.
 Same definition as `iss` claim in [](#referenced-token-jwt).
 * `65535` (status): REQUIRED.
 The status claim is encoded as a `Status` CBOR structure and MUST include at least one data item that refers to a status mechanism.
 Each data item in the `Status` CBOR structure comprises a key-value pair, where the key must be a CBOR text string (Major Type 3) specifying the identifier of the status mechanism, and the corresponding value defines its contents.
 This specification defines the following data items: